 - No modification to the instrument and unit hidden on the back of the peghead

-- Installation is predictable with high confidence of success
+- Installation predictable with high confidence of success

-- Tunable frequency covering the normal dead spot notes (C to D# and beyond)
+- Tunable frequency covers the normal dead spot note range (C to D# and beyond)

-- Guaranteed to reduce or eliminate your dead spot to your satisfaction.
+- Guaranteed to reduce or eliminate your bass’ dead spot to your satisfaction